Project overview

 Couple on motorbike after using GrainATM to gather supplies.

-Working in close collaboration with the Government of India, WFP has deployed the solution in Haryana and Odisha at Fair Price Shops that are dispensing entitled grains to the beneficiaries of India’s Food Security Act (2013).
-The team is working with the Government of India on developing various features and additional operational optimizations to further scale-up the project in the coming years.
+Working in close collaboration with the Government of India, WFP has deployed the Annapurti 'GrainATM' at multiple Fair Price Shops that are dispensing grains, according to India’s Food Security Act (2013).

-You can read more about the project in local media here, and here.
+You can read more about the project in local media herehere and here.

 Woman scanning fingerprint at GrainATM location.